-I’m co-organiser of this slightly-different CECAM workshop in October 2015 at the Forschungszentrum Jülich, Germany.
+I’m co-organiser of this slightly-different in October 2023 at the Forschungszentrum Jülich, Germany.
 Rather than following the traditional format of 3-4 day populated by talks with the odd poster session, this is an extended workshop made up of six mini-workshops.
-Since it is focussed on python-based tools for biomolecular simulations, of which there are an increasing number, the first mini-workshop will be a Software Carpentry bootcamp that I will be lead instructor on (helped by David Dotson from ASU).
+Since it is focussed on python-based tools for biomolecular simulations, of which there are an increasing number, the first mini-workshop will be a bootcamp that I will be lead instructor on (helped by David Dotson from ASU).
 I’m also leading the next mini-workshop on analysing biomolecular simulation data.

 Running GROMACS on an AMD GPU using OpenCL